 Minimizes Pressure Ulcers

-This tells you the percentage of patients that suffered from a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are often caused by patients not being moved frequently enough.
-Better nursing protocols can reduce the percentage of residents in a nursing home who sustain pressure ulcers.
+This indicates the percentage of patients who have had a pressure ulcer.
+Pressure ulcers, which are also called bed sores, are often caused by patients staying in one position for too long.
+Better nursing care can limit the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls